Matty-El/velo-route/README.md

 All icons with the exception of the social media icons use colour #607D8B.
 Social media icons in footer are the same colour as the footer text #FAFAFA.

-Colours have been used for flash messages and action buttons. #4DD0E1 has been used for the flash messages background, #F57C00 for the call to action button on the home page, #0097A7 for action buttons throughout the site and #D50000 for all cancel and delete buttons.
+Colours have been used for flash messages and action buttons. #4DD0E1 has been used for the flash messages background, #F57C00 for the call to action button on the home page, #0097A7 for action buttons throughout the site and #D50000 for all delete buttons.

 Images are used to add some additional colour to the website.

 #### Typography

 Raleway font has been utilised for all text across the website.
 This is a simple and modern font available from the Google Fonts library which is unobtrusive and easy to read.
 Font Awesome icons have been utilised for icons throughout the site.

+#### Defensive Design

+The website has been developed incorporating the following defensive design aspects.

+**Error Handling**

+Error pages for 403, 404 and 500 errors......

+**Confirm on Delete**

+All areas of the website where users can delete data incorporate modals to prompt the user if they really want to permanently delete the data.

+**Data Input Validation**

+Data validation is incorporated on all data input fields with the following validation applied to:

+Join Us Form:

+-   .......

 ---